PisterLab/mimsy/mimsy2-cc2538/README.md

-The OpenWSN BSP (Board Support Package) for the CC2538 platform is based on the CC2538 Foundation Firmware provided by Texas Instruments (available at: http://www.ti.com/tool/cc2538-sw).
+The OpenWSN BSP (Board Support Package) for the MIMSY platform is based on the OpenWSN BSP for the OpenMote-CC2538 platform (https://github.com/openwsn-berkeley/openwsn-fw), which itself is based on the
+CC2538 Foundation Firmware provided by Texas Instruments (available at: http://www.ti.com/tool/cc2538-sw).
 The current version of the CC2538 Foundation Firmware is Rev. A which dates from May 6, 2013.
 Information regarding the